r-lyeh-archived/route66/README.md

 - Route66 is a lightweight embeddable HTTP server.
 Written in C++11.
 - Route66 is tiny.
 One header and one source file.
 - Route66 is cross-platform.
-- Route66 is MIT licensed.
+- Route66 is BOOST licensed.

 ### API
 take a look into [route66.hpp header](route66.hpp)